infranodus/n8n-infranodus-workflow-templates/README.md

 - [Content Creation](content-creation/) - Generate content ideas for your blog, website, and social media.

   - [Generate Content Ideas from PDF Documents using GraphRAG](content-creation/generate-content-ideas-from-pdfs-content-gaps.json) — Upload PDFs, build a knowledge graph, and generate content ideas based on the gaps between the topics.

+  - [Optimize Top Performing Content with Firecrawl and Google Analytics](content-creation/optimize-top-performing-content-firecrawl-google-analytics.json) — Use Firecrawl and Google Analytics to detect the main topics and content gaps in your top-performing content and to get inspiration for new publications.

 - [Customer Support and Email Analysis](customer-support-email/) — AI workflows to analyze your customer support tickets and email content.